 Also there is additional commit which increases usage of

-#12 Updated by Yura Sokolov almost 3 years ago
+#12 Updated by Yura Sokolov about 3 years ago

 As far this ticket not closed, I'll post hash related patch here: